hadialhakeem/sdoac/README.md

 - They share the same voice actor/actress.

 With just these 2 criteria, we're able to connect (almost) any 2 arbitrary characters.
-The app will display the shortest path, and when there is 1 shortest path the most "popular" path is picked.
+The app will display the shortest path, and when there is more than 1 shortest path, the most "popular" path is picked.

 ## Inspiration